 Sales.uspGetEmployeeSalesYTD procedure.
 The execute statement would pass the

 @SalesYTDBySalesPerson variable value into the

 @SalesYTD output parameter.
 Then in the procedure body, the value could be used for calculations that generate a new value.
 The new value would be passed back out of the procedure through the output parameter, updating the value in the

 @SalesYTDBySalesPerson variable when the procedure exits.
 This is often referred to as "pass-by-reference capability."

-If you specify OUTPUT for a parameter when you call a procedure and that parameter is not defined by using OUTPUT in the procedure definition, you get an error message.
-However, you can execute a procedure with output parameters and not specify OUTPUT when executing the procedure.
-No error is returned, but you cannot use the output value in the calling program.
+If you specify output for a parameter when you call a procedure and that parameter isn't defined by using output in the procedure definition, you get an error message.
+However, you can execute a procedure with output parameters and not specify output when executing the procedure.
+No error is returned, but you can't use the output value in the calling program.